Chalfont St Peter

 Inside the building would have 12 units spread out around a central seating area, with toilets at the back.
 Two of those units would have a mezzanine area, with a business centre and offices joining them on the first floor.
 The hotel would have a dedicated restaurant area.
 As is common with Extra services, no brands have been named, as it would depend on what interest is received - but you can expect the interest to be similar to what's at Leeds.

 Chiltern District Council are currently considering the plan.
 Local action group SENSE4CSP have outlined a number of objections, stating that there is no proven need for the development, and that its location is unsuitable.
+One complainant told the local newspaper that although she realised there were no plans to connect the service area to the local road network, she worried this would happen anyway and that it would create congestion.

 Kings Langley Plan